Dkowald/kwld.CoreUtil/docs/Features/FileSystem.md

 ## Resolve Path
 Things to help with path strings inside file system elements.

-Includes an appraoch to determine if the file system is cases sensitive
+Includes an approach to determine if the file system is cases sensitive

 | Extension      | Description |
 | -------------- | ----------- |